huachangb/vimrc/README.md

 # Post-installation files
-Made public for faster access for post-install actions
+Made public for faster access for post-install actions, not tested yet

 # Ubuntu
 Simple script to automate installing standard packages and python modules